Definition and types of unemployment

 However, technology can also create new jobs, although it requires workers to adapt and update their skills.

-Globalization shifts jobs to regions with lower labor costs, affecting employment in countries with higher wages and lower competitiveness.
+Globalization moves jobs to regions with lower labor costs, affecting employment in countries with higher wages and lower competitiveness.

-Furthermore, the lack of adequate training prevents many workers from adapting to the changing requirements of the market and causes them to miss out on job opportunities.
+Furthermore, the lack of adequate training prevents many workers from adapting to changing market requirements and losing job opportunities.

 Inefficiencies and rigidity of the labor market

-Inefficiencies in the labor market, such as lack of information or bureaucratic processes, hinder the connection between supply and demand for employment.
+Inefficiencies in the labor market, such as lack of information or bureaucratic processes, make it difficult to connect job supply and demand.

-These limitations prolong the duration of unemployment and make the recovery of the labor market slower and more costly.
+These limitations prolong the duration of unemployment and make the labor market recovery slower and more costly.

 Effects of unemployment on the national economy

-He unemployment It has profound effects on the national economy, affecting both the productive structure and social welfare.
+The unemployment it has profound effects on the national economy, affecting both the productive structure and social well-being.
 Its consequences manifest themselves in multiple ways.

 Understanding these effects is key to designing effective policies that reduce the negative impact of unemployment on society and strengthen economic growth.